 Realm types can roughly be classified in two categories:

-X-Pack security.
+security features.
 There can only be a maximum of one configured realm per

 internal realm type.
-X-Pack security provides two internal realm
+The security features provide two internal realm types: